Artemmkin/terraform-statelock/README.md

 $ terraform init
 $ terraform apply
 ```
 2. Grab the name of the bucket created from terraform output.
-It will be the laste part of ARN.
+It will be the last part of ARN.

 For example, if you got an output like this:
 ```